NatalyKoren/AdvancedTopics/AT_EX2/submissionFiles/ex2_308446624_307941401/readme.txt

 AutoPlayer Algorithm:

+Flow and knowledge of the auto player:
+We added a file: AutoPlayerFile_playerNum.txt.
+The file contains the board at each stage as known to the auto player.
+Also, the move that the auto player performs is written to that file.

 We added two new pieces types:
 1. X - unknown piece: the auto player knows there is an opponent piece at this position on board, but does not know anything about this piece.
 It may be anything, including the opponent's flag.